Protect your site with brute force protection

 Still need help?

-Jetpack’s downtime monitor will continuously watch your site and alert you the moment that downtime is detected.
+Jetpack’s downtime monitor continuously watches your website and alerts you the moment that downtime is detected.

 Once Jetpack’s Downtime Monitor is activated, one of our servers will start checking your site every five minutes.
-If it looks like something’s gone awry, we’ll fire off an email notification to the WordPress.com account that Jetpack is connected to.
-For general features and FAQs, please see our features page.
+If it looks like something’s gone awry, we’ll fire off a notification to the WordPress.com account that Jetpack is connected to.
+For more information and FAQs, please see our features page.

 Emails